bismuthsoft/svelte-dj-knob/README.md

 knob is < 100 LOC with most of its functionality being imported from other files in the library.

+Hint: When designing a custom knob, scale the knob so the value text is 16px, as the blinking cursor of an <input> in a <svg> cannot be scaled.

 ## Developing

 Install dependencies with `pnpm install` (or `npm install` or `yarn`), then start a development server: